lilyyanglt/data_structures/notes/non_linear/tree/binaryTree.md

 - its also a complete binary tree

 ## Balanced Binary Tree
+- leetcode definition: a bst is balanced if and only if the height of the 2 subtrees never differ by more than one
 - Difference between the height of left and right subtree for every node is not more than 1
 - difference = $|height of left subtree - height of right subtree|$
 - If there are N total nodes, the depth is roughly log(n) - n is the total number of nodes